 Campus Recruiting Offer Policy

 The intention of the campus recruiting offer policy at Davidson is to allow students ample time to carefully consider all of their employment options and to make informed decisions about their employment after Davidson.
 We educate students on evaluating and negotiating job offers and discourage them from hasty decisions that may lead to reneging, which we strongly discourage.
 In order to better meet student and employer needs, we have created the following campus recruiter offer policy:

 Employers may not offer incentives or exert undue pressure to students to accept/decline an offer before the deadlines stated below.
 An offer may not expire before the stated deadlines.

 Full-time offers from summer internships (conversions)–Employers extending full-time offers to previous summer interns must allow students until November 15 of given year to accept or decline OR a minimum of four weeks after the date of the written offer, whichever is later

 Full-time offers from fall recruiting–Employers must give until November 15 of given year for students to accept or decline offers OR four weeks after the date of the written offer, whichever is later

 Internship offers from spring recruiting–Students should be given four weeks minimum from the date of the verbal offer to accept/decline offers.
 For interviews after March 1, students should be given a minimum of two weeks from the date of the verbal offer to accept/decline

 This fact sheet produced by the United States Department of Labor provides general information to help determine whether you must be paid the minimum wage and overtime under the Fair Labor Standards Act for the services that you provide as an intern to "for-profit" private sector employers.

-The Center for Career Development adheres to the aforementioned policies and guidelines to ensure the quality of our services and reserves the right to modify these terms and conditions at any time.
+The Matthews Center adheres to the aforementioned policies and guidelines to ensure the quality of our services and reserves the right to modify these terms and conditions at any time.